What’s the absolute best way to start learning the guitar?

 Another song that is just four chords throughout.
 Aside from the bridge, but we’ll touch on that.
 If you’re feeling particularly cheeky, you can switch from open chords in the verse to barre chords in the chorus.
 But, this is not, strictly speaking, necessary.

-How to Practice
+How To Practice

 This song’s feel comes from the strum pattern.
 That’s what gives it the attitude.
-The first and third chords are all down strums with the second and third chords giving some up strum flourishes.
+The first and third chords are all down strums, with the second and third chords giving some up strum flourishes.
 Listening to the intro will help since the guitar is by itself.

 What Might Trip You Up

 The bridge.
-The bridge is completely different.
+The bridge is entirely different.
 It’s only four chords as well, but it changes keys a half step and is really obvious if you miss it.
 Just use power chords and ring them out.
 Nothing fancy.

 Everlong – Foo Fighters

-How to Practice
+How To Practice

 Dave Grohl thinks of the guitar as if it was a drum set.
 So listen to the subtle downward strum pattern of the intro to get a feel for the changes.